 Examples of AI marketing are all around us.

 In fact, just about every brand website, personalized email, targeted ad, and social media share today is developed with some help from artificial intelligence and machine learning:

-- Social listening tools use natural language processing (NLP) to help marketers understand brand sentiment by analyzing conversations about their business on platforms like Twitter, which can then inform other activities, such as content marketing.
+- Social listening tools use natural language processing (NLP).
+This helps marketers gauge brand sentiment by analyzing mentions of their business in search and on social media.

-- Search engine optimization (SEO) tools provide marketers with recommendations as to how to create content for their websites so it ranks well in Google, Bing, and other search engines — which, ironically, also use machine learning in their search algorithms.
+- Search engine optimization (SEO) tools provide marketers recommendations to rank higher in Google.
+(Which also uses machine learning in its search algorithms.)

-These are all instances of AI marketing that help organizations accomplish relatively important (if basic) objectives.
-Marketers’ jobs are undoubtedly easier with these artificial intelligence resources and tactics at their disposal.
+These are all instances of AI marketing that help businesses carry out vital (if basic) tasks.
+Marketers’ jobs are undoubtedly easier with these artificial intelligence resources on hand.

 Why an AI marketing strategy is essential for your business in 2021 (and beyond)